dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/08/10/gcp-gke-dns-istio-letsencrypt-postgresql-keycloak.md

 ## GCP Cloud DNS Configuration

   * Enable Cloud DNS API.

     Go to [page](https://console.cloud.google.com/marketplace/product/google/dns.googleapis.com) and choose `Enable` to enable the API.

     ![enable-cloud-dns](/img/posts/20220810/clouddns-api.png)

   * Create Cloud DNS Zone.

     Go to [page](https://console.cloud.google.com/net-services/dns/zones/new/create)
     ![create-dns-zone](/img/posts/20220810/create-dns-zone.png)

-  * Copy the DNS name servers and add them to your domain as subdomain for example ( demo.apps.dirigible.io ) They should look like this:
+  * Copy the generated DNS name servers for your zone and add them to your domain, if your control is not in Google Clod DNS.

+      The generated DNS name servers should look like this:
       ```
       ns-cloud-e1.googledomains.com.
       ns-cloud-e2.googledomains.com.